-&lt;sup>1 The Fund's performance assumes the reinvestment of all dividends and distributions.
+The Fund's performance assumes the reinvestment of all dividends and distributions.
 The S&P 500 has been adjusted to reflect reinvestment of dividends on securities.
 The S&P 500 is not adjusted to reflect sales charges, expenses or other fees that the Securities and Exchange Commission requires to be reflected in the Fund's performance.
 The S&P 500 is an unmanaged weighted index of 500 stocks providing a broad indicator of stock price movements.
 The composition of the index is materially different than the Fund's holdings.
 The index is unmanaged.
 Investments cannot be made in an index.

-REPORT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM October 31, 2021
+REPORT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-To the Trustees of the BBH Trust and Shareholders of BBH Select Series - Large Cap Fund:
+To the Trustees of BBH Trust and Shareholders of BBH Select Series - Large Cap Fund: